Keuchel labors through Atlanta debut, Nats nip Braves 4-3

 Washington pushed ahead in the fifth, when Juan Soto led off with a triple and Anthony Rendon singled him home.

-Stephen Strasburg (8-4) allowed three runs in six innings.
+Strasburg (8-4) allowed three runs in six innings.
 With closer Sean Doolittle having worked two consecutive nights, Wander Suero allowed the first two runners to reach in the ninth before retiring the side for his first career save.
 Robles made a sliding catch in right field for the last out.

+“It was little — I wouldn’t say hesitation — but there was a little doubt in my mind as I was coming to make the play,” Robles said through a translator.
+“I made the play and I was able to make the catch and win the game for the team.”

 SUSPENSION DROPPED